conorsch/etym/README.md

 # ~/.bash_logout (or ~/.bash_login, if you prefer)
 etym --random
 ```
-The script will block for a moment, but the roundtrip is negible:
+The script will block your login for a moment, but the roundtrip is negligible:

 <pre><code>$ time etym --random
 <b>cudgel (v.)</b>